mahima2112/Chat-Application/README.md

 # Chat-Application

-A chat application using nodejs and socket.io
+A chat application using Node.js and socket.io